 The highest number of deaths caused by road traffic accidents was 313 in 1962, and even as recently as 1991 there were 181 deaths.
 Despite higher numbers of animals and increased traffic the death toll fell to around 100-120 from 1992 probably in part due to the introduction of the 40mph speed limit zone across the Open Forest.

 Further reductions proved difficult but in 2007 the Animal Accident Reduction Group was formed to improve analysis of the accident statistics and coordinate the actions of the various organisations involved.
 This group is attended by representatives from the New Forest National Park Authority, the Verderers/Agisters, New Forest District Council, Hampshire County Council, Hampshire Constabulary, Forestry Commission, the New Forest Trust, New Forest Association, British Deer Society and the Commoners Defence Association.

 You can see how the number of accidents each year has changed since 1985 by downloading the data sheet.
 Every animal killed is a great loss to the Forest, and to its owner.
-However, the encouraging news is that 2008, 2010, 2012 and 2014 all had less than 100 animals killed or injured.
-The number of animals grazing on the Forest is currently relatively high which increases the likelihood of accidents, but the percentage killed was at its lowest ever since records began in 1956, in both 2012 and 2014 (i.e. 0.73%).
+However, the encouraging news is that 2008, 2010, 2012, 2014 and 2015 all had less than 100 animals killed or injured.
+The number of animals grazing on the Forest is currently relatively high which increases the likelihood of accidents, but the number and percentage killed was at its lowest ever in 2015.
 The challenge is, of course, to reduce the number of accidents every year, so we are always looking for new ideas.

 Our maps of animal accidents show which roads are worst, primarily because they carry most traffic.